simcesplatform/simulation-tools/README.md

 ## How to include simulation-tools to your own project

+NOTE: If you intend to use [domain-messages](https://git.ain.rd.tut.fi/procemplus/domain-messages) you do not have to include simulation-tools separately since domain-messages already includes it.

 These instructions try to take into account the problems arising from the fact that the GitLab server uses self signed SSL certificate.
 Two optional ways of including simulation-tools are described here.

 - Manual copy of the tools folder